Pilot (House): Production

 A key element of the show's premise was the handicapped main character.
-The initial idea was for House to use a wheelchair, but Fox turned down this interpretation (for which the crew was later grateful).
-The wheelchair idea turned into a scar on House's face, which later turned into a bad leg necessitating use of a cane.
-Shore drew on the character of the detective Sherlock Holmes for House, as he was always a fan of the character and found the character's traits of indifference to his clients unique.
+The initial idea was for House to use a wheelchair, but Fox turned this down (for which the crew was later grateful).
+The wheelchair idea turned into a scar on House's face, which later turned into an injured leg necessitating the use of a cane.
+Shore drew on the character of Sherlock Holmes for House, as he was always a fan of the character and found the character's traits of indifference to his clients unique.
 The parallels to Holmes informed the House-Wilson dynamic.

 After Fox green-lit the pilot, the production began casting.
-Houses casting directors had previously worked on Jacobs and Attanasio's series Century City.
+Houses casting directors had previously worked on Jacobs and Attanasio's series Century City (TV series).
 While ideally the production would have cast their lead and then built the cast around them, the competitive rush of pilot season meant that roles were filled whenever they could.
 Wilson was the first role cast, followed by Cuddy and Cameron.
 Laurie was not cast as House until two weeks before photography for the pilot commenced.
 Laurie had put together an audition tape in a dingy hotel bathroom in Namibia while shooting Flight of the Phoenix, using an umbrella for a cane.
 The roles of Chase and Foreman were cast soon after.

 The episode was shot in Vancouver, Canada; later episodes would be shot on soundstages in California.
 The show was not called House until days into filming.
 The music was composed by Christopher Hoag in his only work for the series; subsequent episodes would be scored by Jon Ehrlich and Jason Derlatka.